Abibubble/ms4-lead-shot-hazard/README.md

 #### First Time Visitor Goals
-As a first time visitor to this site, a user should be able to :
+As a first time visitor to this site, a user should be able to:
 * Easily navigate the site.
 * Intuitively and easily understand what to do.
 * Create an account for future purchases.